bjlkeng/bjlkeng.github.io/source/posts/variational-bayes-and-the-mean-field-approximation.rst

     \mathcal{L}[q_1, \ldots, q_N] - \sum_{i=1}^N \lambda_i \int_{\theta_i} q_i(\theta_i) d\theta_i = 0 \\
     \tag{14}

-where the terms in the summation is our usual probabilistic constraints that the :math:`q_i(\theta_i)` functions must be densities.
+where the terms in the summation are our usual probabilistic constraints that the :math:`q_i(\theta_i)` functions must be densities.

 Taking the functional derivative of Equation 14 with respect to